[Chapter Seven: Jewish Kingdoms―Israel and the House of David]

 And Cronos reigned, and Titan and Iapetus; and men called them best offspring of Gaia and of Uranus ....
 And [Uranus] died; and the sons infringing oaths stirred up against each other bitter strife ... and against each other Cronos and Titan fought....
 And [various goddesses] judged Cronos should reign king of all, for he was oldest and of noblest form.
 But Titan laid on Cronos mighty oaths to rear no male posterity; that he himself might reign when age and fate should come to Cronos....
 But when the Titans heard that there were sons ... kept secretly, then Titan sixty youths together gathered, and held fast in chains Cronos and his wife Rhea ....
 And then the sons of powerful Cronos heard, and a great war and uproar they aroused.
 And this is the beginning of dire war among all mortals.
 [For it is indeed with mortals the prime origin of war.]
 [Brackets in original]

-We will delve deeper into this picture of the world painted by the Sibylline Oracles in Chapter Ten.
+We will delve deeper into this picture of the world painted by the Sibylline Oracles in Chapter Ten, and present a genealogy of the late antediluvian kings in Chapter Eleven.
 For now, we are interested in the Indian version of the tale, which differs from the Greek version, but the theme of fratricidal war remains the same, and the notion of the beginning of the Age of War, called Kali Yuga in India, is identical.
 In the Oracles, the descendants of Titan and Cronus die out, to be followed by the rise of Egypt, which places this epic battle in historical context.
-Astronomical data in the Mahabharata, as calculated by Narahari Achar of the University of Memphis, place the Battle of Kurukshetra in November of 3067 BC, 117 years before the reign of the first pharaoh of the first dynasty according to the current reconstruction.

 The Oracles are the only place where the name Titan appears in the singular.
 Everywhere else in Greco-Roman legend it appears in the plural and is used as a generic term and not a personal name.
 The actual name of the brother of Cronus is missing from the story, having been lost sometime before the first few centuries Anno Domini.
 In this light, it is not surprising that the familial relationships of the direct participants at Kurukshetra have changed in Western legend.
-Nor is it unusual that there should be more detail in the Indian account than in the West if it is true that the battle took place in India and not in Greece.
+Nor is it unusual that there should be more detail in the Indian account than in the West if it is true that the battle took place in India and not in North Africa.
 I should reiterate here that none of these genealogical relationships are necessarily biological.
 The tables in this chapter and in Chapters Ten and Twelve are simply lists of kings.
 We shall deal with the reasons why, and the methods by which, the ancient genealogies were constructed in later chapters.
-For now, think of Octavius having himself retroactively adopted by Julius Caesar in order to call himself Augustus Caesar and you will get the general idea.
+For now, think of Octavius having himself retroactively adopted by Julius Caesar in order to call himself Augustus Caesar, or of Alexander claiming to be the son of Ammon in Egypt, and you will get the general idea.

 Desmond Leslie and Prehistoric Technology